US stocks rise, strong earnings send retailers higher

-NEW YORK (AP) — Stocks rose on Wall Street in afternoon trading Tuesday and solid earnings helped jolt a mix of retailers higher ahead of the Thanksgiving holiday in the U.S.
+Stocks on Wall Street closed broadly higher Tuesday, as solid company earnings helped lift several retailers ahead of the Thanksgiving holiday in the U.S.

-Financial and technology companies gained ground. ground.
-Charles Schwab rose 1.9% and chipmaker Nvidia rose 2.9%.
-Energy stocks moved higher along with a 2.3% rise in U.S. crude oil prices.
-Chevron rose 2.5%.
+Energy stocks notched the biggest gain as the price of U.S. crude oil rose 1.5%.
+Chevron rose 2.6%.

+“Yesterday’s slow sell-off of energy was overdone,” said Jay Hatfield, CEO of Infrastructure Capital Advisors.
+“So you’re getting a bounce back in energy and that’s really leading the market.”

-Bond yields fell.
-The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.77% from 3.84% late Monday.
+Long-term Treasury yields fell.
+The yield on the 10-year Treasury, which influences mortgage rates, fell to 3.76% from 3.84% late Monday.

 Nearly every company in the S&P 500 has reported their latest financial results, according to FactSet, and the results have been mixed.
 Companies in the index have reported overall earnings growth of about 2%, but have also issued various warnings about weaker consumer demand and crimped sales as inflation continues squeezing consumers.